Calling All Syneos Health, Inc. (SYNH) Investors : Contact Bronstein, Gewirtz & Grossman, LLC to Actively Participate in the Class Action Lawsuit!

-NEW YORK , Aug.
-1, 2023 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Syneos Health, Inc. ("Syneos" or the "Company") (NASDAQ: SYNH) and certain of its officers.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Syneos Health, Inc. (“Syneos” or the “Company”) (NASDAQ: SYNH) and certain of its officers.

 Class Definition: